Cesar and Lois

 We invite you to think along mycelial pathways within the gallery space’s installation, to reconsider texts with participating scholars in a panel discussion around anthropocentric literature, and to forage for mushrooms and create spore prints over text in a public workshop, entitled Digital foraging, analog mushrooms.

 This panel will feature Dr. Chris Barrett, English (LSU), Dr. Richard Doyle aka Mobius, English (Penn State), Susan Main, Cultivate Projects (Washington, DC) and Robyn Reed, Landscape Architecture (LSU), as well as the resident artists Lucy HG Solomon and Cesar Baio.
 It will be pre-recorded and streamed on Twitch and projected in the gallery with the artists available for Q/A during the Twitch broadcast.
-Time to be announced here and on social media.

 A free public workshop entitled Digital Foraging, Analog Mushrooms will take place — time to be determined — on July 3rd featuring Logan Wiedenfeld (Alcorn State University) and Yes We Cannibal co-founders Mat Keel and Liz Lessner.